 The US ban on the airspace of Iran is still in place – US operators are prohibited from entering the OIIX/Tehran FIR.

 France initially issued a Notam on Jan 9 advising operators to avoid the airspace of Iraq and Iran.
 Then on Feb 14, they changed their advice for Iran, saying that the only chunk of airspace which should be avoided is the western half of the country (everywhere west of 54 Degrees East longitude); they recommended that overflights of the eastern half should be at or above FL320.
-The French Notam for Iraq lapsed on Feb 12, and was not renewed – therefore the French advice for Iraq has reverted back to that contained in AIC 03/19, which says that overflights should be at or above FL320, and only on certain airways.
+This guidance was then incorporated into AIC 14/20.
+The French Notam for Iraq lapsed on Feb 12, and was not renewed – therefore the French advice for Iraq has reverted back to that contained in AIC 14/20 which says that overflights should be at or above FL320, and only on certain airways.

 The UK published Notams on Jan 9 prohibiting operators from entering the airspace of both Iraq and Iran.
 Then on Jan 17, they issued a new Notam for Iran, and cancelled the one for Iraq, advising operators to revert back to the guidance contained in the AIP ENR 1.1 (1.4.5).
 Bottom line, the UK advice for both countries is now this: do not overfly below 25,000ft AGL.